10 Best Pool Privacy Plants to Perfect Your Outdoor Oasis

 Derwyn/Getty Images

-This tough flowering shrub is resilient, taking dry weather in stride and even bouncing back from accidental trampling.
+One of the best privacy shrubs for pools, this tough, flowering plant is resilient, taking dry weather in stride and even bouncing back from accidental trampling.
 It’s also about as adaptable as shrubs come, accepting anything from full sun to full shade, although foliage color and flowering are better with more sunlight.

 Kodiak is a popular line of diervilla in various colors, reaching three to four feet tall and slightly wider.
 Grow in Zones 4-7.